acceleratescience/acceleratescience.github.io/_opportunities/senior-machine-learning-engineers.md

 ---
 layout: opportunities-single
-title: Senior Machine Learning Engineers
+title: Join our team!
+Applications open for Senior Machine Learning Engineers to join the Accelerate Programme
 excerpt: We are seeking experienced Senior Machine Learning Engineers (SMLE) to lead the development of our software culture.
 ---